Orthopaedic educational grants

-OMeGA, AAOS, OREF, AOA and 13 other orthopaedic societies recently joined together to approve and sign a letter to industry to encourage support for Graduate Medical Education (GME).
-Industry support of quality orthopaedic residency and fellowship programs is, without doubt, critical to secure the future of the orthopaedic field.
+In October 2016, OMeGA, AAOS, OREF, AOA and 17 other orthopaedic societies joined together to approve and sign a letter to industry to encourage support for Graduate Medical Education (GME).
+Industry support of quality orthopaedic residency and fellowship programs is, without doubt, critical to secure the future of the orthopaedic profession.
 To demonstrate the crucial need for the non-conflicted, merit-based funding provided by OMeGA GME grants, and to enlist help from industry, this letter was sent to current and potential supporters of OMeGA.
 The letter outlines a brief history of GME funding, defines the role OMeGA grants play in the orthopaedic GME landscape, and calls industry to act on behalf of orthopaedic patients and the orthopaedic educational system.

 Corporate support broadens reach of OMeGA grants

 Since 2008, OMeGA Medical Grants Association has collaborated with corporate donors to support quality orthopaedic residency programs and fellowship education.
 OMeGA grants provide an objective, non-conflicted, transparent funding mechanism to assure continued funding of orthopaedic training--education that is critical to maintaining quality orthopaedic patient care.
-In its first five years OMeGA has received 1,064 applications for residency and fellowship support, and requests from meritorious programs continue to grow.
-In the past year alone, applications for OMeGA grants has increased significantly because OMeGA is now the only third-part administrator of grants in all orthopaedic sub-specialty categories.
+In its first nine years OMeGA has received 1,888 applications for residency and fellowship support, and requests from meritorious programs continue to grow.
+In the past year alone, applications for OMeGA grants has increased significantly because OMeGA is now the only third-part administrator of grants in all orthopaedic subspecialty categories.

 OMeGA Fellowship GLM (Grant Lifecycle Manager)

 Email email@example.com with any questions.

 Grants are available through the generous support of donors